SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I'm also making notes of whatever I'm learning from this book, I'm not just reading but completely following it.
 Playing in JavaScript console in dev tools is also a fun.

 **Link to work:** No links to show

+## Day 66: May 18, 2017

+**Today's Progress**: JavaScript is awesome as it is becoming my first programming laguage.
+I have learnt today conditional execution and all the things about loops.
+Whaty a loopy day.

+**Thoughts:** Loops helo us to write programs to avoid repitition and give us better control and we can do even more creative with Conditional execution

+**Link to work:** No links to show

+## Day 67: May 19, 2017

+**Today's Progress**: Exercises time for Chapter-2.
+Today I have solved "Looping a Triangle" exercise of Eloquent Javascript book.
+I have also learnt little bit about Functions from learning area of JacaScript at MDN.

+**Thoughts:** Concepts are easy to read but complex to apply at the staring stage of learning real programming.

+**Link to work:** No links to show

+## Day 68: May 20, 2017

+**Today's Progress**: Today I have solved second exercise of Chapter-2, Eloquent Javascript book.
+This is one is real challenging as is is "FizzBuzz" challenge my friend.

+**Thoughts:** FizzBuzz is a real exercise to the mind, what we have to print and which variables along with which conditions will write where to get appropriate result is challenging.

+**Link to work:** No links to show

+## Day 69: May 21, 2017

+**Today's Progress**: Finishes third and final exercise of Chapter-2 Program Structure of Eloquent JavaScript.
+"Chess Board" is also a challenging exercise.
+I have also moved ahead with Functions at MDN.

+**Thoughts:** I got to know very earlt that this exercise will need two loops but how to get exact results is also a real fin.

+**Link to work:** No links to show

+## Day 70: May 21, 2017

+**Today's Progress**: Started Chapter-3 Functions and learnt till "Functions as Values" sectionof this awesomne book which is helping me lose my fear and building a sub-consious confidence in my mind.

+**Thoughts:** Functions play a vital role in JS and I have to learn very easy and calmly everything about them.

+**Link to work:** No links to show